 comments (7)

 Any tips for budding photographers wanting to add some depth to their photos!?
-Posted one year ago
+Posted 7 years ago

 I am former art-director though, which keeps me running each and every shot thru photoshop.